jorisparet/partycls/README.md

 partycls
 ========

-**partycls** is a Python package for spatio-temporal cluster analysis of interacting particles.
-It provides descriptors suitable for applications in condensed matter physics and integrates the necessary tools of unsupervised learning into a streamlined workflow.
-Thanks to a flexible system of filters, it makes it easy to restrict the analysis to a given subset of particles based on arbitrary particle properties.
+**partycls** is a Python package for cluster analysis of systems of interacting particles.
+By grouping particles that share similar structural or dynamical features, partycls enables rapid and unsupervised exploration of the system's relevant features.
+It provides descriptors suitable for applications in condensed matter physics, such as structural analysis of disordered or partially ordered materials, and integrates the necessary tools of unsupervised learning into a streamlined workflow.

 Quick start
 -----------

-Here is a simple example that shows how to use partycls to identify grain boundaries in a polycrystalline system.
+This quick example shows how to use partycls to identify grain boundaries in a polycrystalline system.
 The system configuration is stored in a trajectory file with a single frame.
-We use the local distribution of bond angles around each particle as a structural fingerprint and perform a clustering using the [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) algorithm.
-We show the system coloring the particles according to the cluster they belong to.
+We use the local distribution of bond angles around each particle as a structural descriptor and perform a clustering using the [K-Means](https://en.wikipedia.org/wiki/K-means_clustering) algorithm.

 ```python
 from partycls import Trajectory, Workflow